 For more than 100 years, Nordic Sugar has produced sugar and feed products from natural, local raw materials in factories in the Nordic and Baltic countries.
-Production began with national companies in slightly different periods – from 1850 and onwards – and they have, for the past 15 years, merged and become one of Europe’s leading sugar companies – Nordic Sugar.
-Nordic Sugar is since 2009 a part of the German-based Nordzucker Group, ranking as Europe’s second largest sugar producer.
+Production began with national companies in slightly different periods – from 1850 and onwards – merged during the 1990s and is since 2009 a part of the German-based Nordzucker Group, ranking as Europe’s second largest sugar producer.

 The Danish entrepreneur C.F.
 Tietgen founded Danish Sugar in 1872.
-He acquired the Phønix Sugar Refinery in Copenhagen, now the headquarters of Nordic Sugar A/S. C.F.
+He acquired the Phønix Sugar Refinery in Copenhagen, today Nordzucker's regional office.
+C.F.
 Tietgen also founded Danish Distillers, which merged with Danish Sugar and A/S Danisco into Danisco A/S in 1989.
 In that same year, the group acquired Andelsselskabet Sukkerfabrikken Nykøbing, achiving the position as the only manufacturer of sugar in Denmark.

 In 1837, the prominent agriculturist, count N.A.
 Barck, founded Sweden’s first sugar factory in Malmö.
 However, the time was not entirely ripe for beet sugar production in Sweden, and it was not until 1854, when Julius Tranchell – who was employed with the refinery in Landskrona – established a beet sugar factory in connection with the refinery that beet sugar production took off – nearly 20 years before the first factory saw the light of day in Denmark.
 In 1907, 21 Swedish raw sugar factories and 10 refineries teamed up to form Svenska Sockerfabriks AB, SSA, or Sockerbolaget colloquially.
 Sockerbolaget was the biggest company in Sweden at the time.
 The last few independent sugar factories joined Sockerbolaget in the 1930s, making Sockerbolaget synonymous with the Swedish sugar industry.
 At the turn of the year 1992/1993, Nordic Sugar acquired Sockerbolaget in Sweden.